tian1bukewei/HMV-Net/README.md

       depth_map = model.infer_image(image)

 visualization Tool
-We provide a visualization tool to compare our RASE model with the original Depth Anything V2: python visualize_depth.py --img-path path/to/image.jpg --output-dir results --checkpoint-path path/to/checkpoints --enhanced-viz
+We provide a visualization tool to compare our HMV-Net model with the original Depth Anything V2: python visualize_depth.py --img-path path/to/image.jpg --output-dir results --checkpoint-path path/to/checkpoints --enhanced-viz